 Leica BLK ARC is an autonomous laser scanning module for robots.
 It is designed to be integrated with robotic carriers to enable autonomous mobile laser scanning with minimal or no human intervention.
 Users can simply plan a scan path and set BLK ARC off on its own to scan autonomously.

 BLK ARC: Wi-Fi Import Workflow

 The scanner has two ports, one for the power supply of the device and another for USB-C cable connection:

-2. Plugin the USB-C cable that acts as a button On/Off until led turns green.
+2. Plug in the USB-C cable that acts as the On/Off button until the led turns green.